xenstar/adguardlist/README.md

 # Adguard Home

-My list contains blocking of some common softwares/websites for tracking, and whitelisting for common services which are blocked in below list
+My list contains blocking of some common softwares/websites for tracking, and whitelisting for common services which are blocked in my favourite list.

 You can copy paste this link and directly add in AdguardHome - https://raw.githubusercontent.com/xenstar/adguardlist/main/adguardhome

+# Please note!

+a) I block adobe.com default domain, and only whitelisted some of their service, e.g behance.net, lightroom so it will work smoothly.
+b) I block most of hotmail.com, microsoft.com domain, only whitelisted for Microsoft To-Do, Calender, Mail etc

 # My favourite Adblocking List